 Students must complete all makeup days, including penalty days, before they are eligible to graduate.
 Students should be aware that the third and fourth academic years together make up twenty-two months of instruction.
-There is no scheduled downtime apart from clinic closures that may be announced from time to time, Students may not be able to make up missed days till after Commencement.
+There are no scheduled downtime apart from clinic closures that may be announced from time to time.
+Depending on one's schedule, students may not be able to make up missed days until after Commencement.